AKarim04/GeoData-To-Heightmap-converter-in-For-UE5/README.md

 # GeoData-To-Heightmap-converter-For-UE5

 ## 1. Overview
-The Geodata To Heightmap plugin allows users to import Tiff files and converts it into a heightmap that can be used to generate landscapes in Unreal.
+The Geodata To Heightmap plugin allows users to import Tiff files and converts it into a heightmap that can be used to generate landscapes in Unreal Engine.

 - **Plugin Name:** Geodata To Heightmap
 - **Current Version:** 1.0.0